 - 120” in length, 90” in breadth, and 70” in height

 On the Fun Time Swing Set, there are four stations to enjoy and play on.
-There’s a little wavy slide and two swings that each hold 105lbs.
-A trapeze bar is also attached for kids to try acrobatics, as well as a separate seesaw.
+There’s a little wavy slide and two swings that each holds 105lbs.
+A trapeze bar is also attached for kids to try acrobatics and a separate seesaw.
 3 to 12 years old is the ideal age range.

 This swing set is compact and was built with safety in mind.
-Because the swings do not swing out too far or span a large area, children are always safe and parents are nver concerned about threats.
+Because the swings do not swing out too far or span a large area, children are always safe, and parents are never concerned about threats.
 The swing chains are vinyl-covered and may be adjusted in height.